“I just left him for two seconds”

 Prize-winning dogs can also attract dognappers for the reward or prestige.
 Dogs that have a record of winning prizes for the well-built muscles, agility or intelligence are more vulnerable to dog theft.
 For example, in 2014, a suspected pet burglar was under custody for stealing an award-winning French bulldog valued at $80, 000, with the intention of selling.

 Aggressive dogs such as Pit Bulls, German Shepherd Dogs, and American Stafford shire Terriers may also attract dognapping for resale to dog fighting rings.
 These dogs are fierce fighters and can also act as bait dogs.
 These practices are an abuse to animals and are illegal in most countries.

 Cases of disgruntled neighbors and angry lovers have also come up as one of the reasons why pets can go missing.
 If you suspect that your “evil” neighbor or angry lover is behind your lost dog, you should use this as a lead when making a report with the authorities.

 Losing a pet is a terrifying experience, and most pet owners tend to get helpless immediately their pets go missing.

-If your pet is stolen or goes missing at home, you should spring into action immediately to increase your chances of finding her.
-Any second that gets wasted makes the chances of finding her even slimmer.
+If your pet goes missing at home, you should spring into action immediately to increase your chances of finding her.
+Any second getting wasted makes the chances of finding her even slimmer.

 Here are the immediate courses of action that you should take to increase the chances of reuniting with your pet: